glaukommatos/Gymder/README.md

   previously were not, specifically), then you'll have to kill and relaunch the app in order to see the changes take effect.
 I have made no effort to listen to these changes, although this could be done.

+- I'm still working on the `CardView`'s layout code and apperance because I still am not satisfied with either.
+However, I want to submit on Thursday like I said I would, so I'll let you see it as-is warts and all. :)